BlasBenito/virtualPollen/README.md

 #virtualPollen#

-This package is part of an upcoming paper.
+This package is part of a paper that will soon be submitted.
 It provides a set of functions to:

 +   Generate virtual drivers with given temporal autocorrelation.